Insight · May 2026

 decline year over year, regardless of what attackers are actually doing.

-The like-for-like comparison, like what does the May 2018 view of 2018 CVEs look
+The like-for-like comparison, like what does the May 2019 view of 2019 CVEs look

 like compared to the May 2024 view of 2024 CVEs?, gives the honest answer.

-days for half a decade.
+around 52.5 days for the better part of a decade.

 That doesn’t mean nothing has changed.
-Total
+Mean TTE has been gradually decreasing

-the headline claim, that the mean time-to-exploit is rapidly trending towards
+also risen recently in absolute terms.
+But the headline claim, that the mean

-measurement looks like.
+It’s what an artifact of measurement looks like.

 The full year-by-year breakdown is on the